University of Wales Trinity Saint David: Sports

 Both Lampeter and Carmarthen campuses have sports halls with badminton and squash courts, with a hockey team drawing from students of both campuses and a fencing team based on the St David's College campus which regularly competes in Welsh leagues and championships.
 Both campuses also have indoor climbing walls.

 For outdoor sports, the university has tennis courts, a cricket field and facilities for football and rugby.
-The Carmarthen Campus also has an indoor swimming pool, an up-to-date gym and fitness suite and AstroTurf.
+The Carmarthen campus also has an indoor swimming pool, an up-to-date gym and fitness suite and an artificial pitch.
 There are plans in motion to add gym facilities to Lampeter through the conversion of one of the squash courts.

-The college cricket pavilion at Lampeter was opened officially on 1 May 1909 and is now a listed building in its own right.
+The college cricket pavilion at Lampeter was built in 1909 and has been a listed building since 1999.

 Rugby

 Rugby was introduced to the old St David's College by vice-principal Rowland Williams around 1850 and, as such, the Lampeter campus can claim to have the oldest rugby football team in Wales.
 Despite some debate as to whether this honour belongs to the town team or the university side, the Welsh Rugby Union's official history "Fields of Praise: The Official History of the Welsh Rugby Union, 1881–1981" indicates the college team as the first.
-However, Lampeter Town RFC were the representatives of Lampeter at the formation of the WRU in 1881.

 At Trinity, rugby has long been an important part of college life.
-Indeed, a number of alumni went on to become outstanding international players including Sid Judd, Ronnie Boon, Dewi Bebb, and Barry John.
-Wales and British Lions winger Gerald Davies is a former student of both former universities.
+A number of alumni became international players, including Sid Judd, Ronnie Boon, Dewi Bebb, and Barry John.